Sixty Years' War

 The Sixty Years' War (Guerre de Soixante Ans; 1754–1815) was a military struggle for control of the North American Great Lakes region, including Lake Champlain and Lake George, encompassing a number of wars over multiple generations.
-The conflicts involved the British Empire, the French colonial empire, the United States, and the Indigenous peoples of the Americas.
+The conflicts involved the British Empire, the French colonial empire, the United States, and the American Indians.
 The term Sixty Years' War is used by academic historians to provide a framework for viewing this era as a whole, rather than as isolated events.

 French and Indian War (1754–1763)

-Canadians view this war as the American theater of the Seven Years' War, whereas Americans view it as an isolated American conflict with no bearing on European conflicts.
+Canadians and Americans view this war as the American theater of the Seven Years' War, though Americans often focus on the French and Indian War as a conflict in and of itself.
 Some scholars interpret this war as part of a larger struggle between the Kingdoms of Great Britain and France; most historians view it as a conflict between the colonies of British America and those of New France, each supported by various Indian tribes with some assistance from the "mother country".
 Both sides sought control of the Ohio Country and Great Lakes region, known in New France as the "upper country" (the pays d'en haut).
 Indians of the pays d'en haut had longstanding trade relations with the French and generally fought alongside the French.
 The Iroquois Confederacy attempted to remain neutral in the conflict, except for the Mohawks who fought as British allies.
 British conquest of New France marked the end of French colonial power in the region and the establishment of British rule in Canada.